How to Identify and Get Rid of Bugs from Indoor Plants (12 Houseplants Pests)

 Houseplants Pest, Red Spider Mite

-Spider mites are minute sap-sucking insects which infest the underside of leaves of almost all houseplants growing in stuffy, dry conditions.
+Spider Mites are minute sap-sucking insects which infest the underside of leaves of almost all houseplants growing in hot, dry conditions coupled with stagnant air.
 They may be red, green or yellow in color.

-Spider mites cause yellow blotches on the upper surface of the leaves and premature leaf fall.
-They appear as white webbing between the leaves and stems.
-Learn more on how to control spider mites on houseplants.
+The Spider Mites cause yellow blotches on the upper surface of the leaves and premature leaf fall.
+A severe infestation by Spider Mites may cause the plant to die.

 4. Scale insects